jerrylabs/card-generator/README.md

 Optional parameters:
 * log - throws up the HTML data directly to the console
-* cards - custom file instead of cards.csv, name must follow as next parameter
+* input - custom file instead of cards.csv, name must follow as next parameter
+* output - set different name for html result file for alternative/additional files

 See "test" folder for demonstrative example including comments with further instructions where needed.
 Please to not hesitate to contact me or pull request any interesting idea since this is my first Node.js server script.